mattvperry/gondola/README.markdown

 * `-r` or `--recursive`: This activates recursive search mode.
 When you supply Gondola with a directory containing tests, using this option will enable sub directory searching.

-The `[tests]` attribute refers to a list of test cases or test suites.
-Test cases can either be in HTML format (Selenium IDE saves) or in ruby format which is just a bunch of commands that you would like to execute.
-The ruby test case feature is under construction and should not be used at the moment.
+The `[tests]` attribute refers to a list of test cases or test suites:

+* Test cases can either be in HTML format (Selenium IDE saves) or in ruby format which is just a bunch of commands that you would like to execute.
+  * NOTE: The ruby test case feature is under construction and should not be used at the moment.
+* Test suites are directories that contain many test cases.

 ## Integrating with an existing product